isnowfy/python-vim-instant-markdown/README.md

 * put `md_instant.vim` and the folder `md_instant` in `~/.vim/plugin` or use pathogen

 ##Run
-when you edit markdown file, the browser will automatically open, if not please browse the <http://localhost:7000/>
+with `:Instantmd` command, the browser will automatically open, if not please browse the <http://localhost:7000/>